carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 `GitHub Examples, alerts_common_scenarios.py
 <https://github.com/carbonblack/carbon-black-cloud-sdk-python/tree/develop/examples/platform>`_.

 * Many new metadata fields including command lines.
-Many can be used in criteria, exclusions and as a facet term.
+Find the new fields and which can be used in criteria, exclusions and as a facet term on the `Developer Network Alerts Search Fields <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/alert-search-fields/>`_.
-* ``add_exclusions()`` : This is a new method that exposes the exclusion element.
+* ``add_exclusions()``: This is a new method that exposes the exclusion element.
 Any records that match these values are excluded from the result set.
-* ``get_observations()`` : Gets the Observations that are related to the alert, similar to getting processes for a Watchlist Alert.
+* ``get_observations()``: Gets the Observations that are related to the alert.
+This is available for most Alert types.
+* ``get_process()``: This is an existing method that previously got the process related to a Watchlist Alert.
+It has been extended to get processes for other Alert Types if the Alert has a ``process_guid`` set.
 * Notes can be added to an Alert or a Threat.
 * Alert History can be retrieved.
-* Observations related to Alerts can be retrieved for most Alert types.
-This was previously only available on CB Analytics Alerts.
-* Processes related to Alerts can be retrieved for most Alert types.
-The was previously only available on Watchlist Alerts.
 * ``to_json(version)`` is a new method that returns the alert object in json format.

     * It has been added to replace the use of `_info` as this is an internal representation.
     * If no version is provided, it defaults to the current API version, v7.
     * "v6" can be passed as a parameter and the attribute names will be translated to the Alert v6 names.
     * ``to_json("v6")`` will translate field names from the v7 field name to v6 field names and return a structure as close to v6 (SDK 1.4.3) as possible.
 The fields that do not have equivalents in the v7 API will be missing.
     * It is intended to ease the update path if the ``_info`` attribute was being used.
     * Example method: ``show_to_json(api)``.

+    This code snippet shows how to call the    ``to_json`` method for an alert:

     .. code-block:: python